-But what did that health food joint have that others didn’t?
+But wait, what did that health food joint have that others didn’t?

 Well, apart from serving açaí bowls that were genuinely tastier, I admit that I may just be slightly obsessed about collecting as many loyalty points as I can in order to redeem the cute tote bag they have on display.

-What I’m really trying to say is, a member program like that is simple — but effective.
+What I’m really trying to say is, a membership program like that is simple — but effective.